 LEFT: Start early and invest regularly

 Compounding interest has been called the eighth wonder of the world.
-Its power is great that even missing out on a few years of saving and growth can make an enormous difference to your eventual returns.
 Starting to save at the age of 25 and investing AUD5,000 annually in an investment that grows at 5% each year would leave you with over AUD250,000 more by the age of 65 than if you had started at 35.

 RIGHT: Re-invest income from investments if you don’t need it

 You can make better use of the magic of compounding if you reinvest the income from your investments to boost your portfolio value further.
-The difference between reinvesting—and not reinvesting—the income over the long term can be enormous.
+Compounding can make an exponential difference over time, compared to stock price appreciation alone.

 5. VOLATILITY IS NORMAL; DON'T LET IT DERAIL YOU